Bourbon Cranberry Sauce

-Serve this easy, fresh cranberry sauce at your next Thanksgiving dinner.
-Real cranberries are simmered with bourbon and a vanilla bean for amazing flavor.
+Serve this easy, bourbon cranberry sauce on your next Thanksgiving dinner table.
+Real cranberries are simmered with bourbon and a whole vanilla bean for amazing flavor.

 How to seed a vanilla bean

-Next, cut one vanilla bean pod in half and scrap out the seeds.
 You should be able to find whole vanilla beans in the spice aisle at your grocery store.
 If you’ve never seeded a vanilla bean before, simply lay the pod flat on a cutting board.
-Take a sharp knife and run it along the center of the bean, allowing the blade to cut all the way through.
+Take a sharp knife and run the point along the center of the bean, allowing the blade to cut all the way through.

 Pull the two halves apart.
-Lay one half flat on the cutting board.
-Holding one end of the pod in place, take the dull end of a knife or a spoon and gently scrape the seeds out and mix them into the pan.
+Lay one-half flat on the cutting board.
+Holding one end of the pod in place, take the dull end of a knife or a spoon gently scrape the seeds out and set them aside.
 Repeat with the other half.
 Don’t throw the scraped bean away, though.
-I like to throw it into the pan as well and let it simmer with the sauce.
+I like to throw it into the pan as well and let it simmer with the sauce

-You can eat the fresh cranberry sauce warm from the pan.
-But at this point, it will be the consistency of a syrup instead of a thick sauce.
-The cranberry sauce will continue to thicken as it cools, there fore I like to let it chill for 4-8 hours before serving it.
+6. You can eat the fresh cranberry sauce warm from the pan.
+But at this point, it will be the consistency of syrup instead of a thick sauce.
+It will continue to thicken as the sauce cools; therefore, I like to let it come to room temperature and then chill it for 4-8 hours before serving.

 Can you make cranberry sauce in advance?

 Yes, you can make this cranberry sauce recipe several days in advance.
 It does need to be transferred to a lidded container and stored in the refrigerator.
-Fresh cranberry sauce will actually last up to 14 days in the refrigerator with no change in the texture or flavor
+Fresh cranberry sauce will last up to seven days in the refrigerator with no change in the texture or flavor.

 Can cranberry sauce be canned?

-fresh cranberry sauce in a white and black bowl with a spoon of sauce resting on a saucer to the side
+Bowl of bourbon cranberry sauce with a spoonful of cranberry sauce resting on a saucer.

 5 from 6 votes